JacquesLucke/animation_nodes_manual/content/documentation/nodes/object/object_instancer/index.md

 ## Advanced Node Settings

+- **Container Type** -
-- **Add To Main Container** - Add the resulted objects to the Animation Nodes main container collection.
+  - **Main Container** - Add the resulted objects to the Animation Nodes main container collection in all input scenes.
+  - **Scenes** - Add the resulted objects to the scene collection in all input scenes.
+  - **Collections** - Add the resulted objects to all input collections.
 - **Remove Animation Data** - Clear the animation data of the newly created objects.
 - **Reset Source Data** - This will reset the source data for all instances.